iechevarria/reading-notes/money-and-government-skidelslky-2018.md

 - 50 - walter bagehot's 1873 lombard street
 - 54 - cunliffe report of 1918
 - 55 - barry eichengreen on commitement to convertability
+- 109 - arthur pigou on idle capital